 After living in London permanently for four years as an American expat, I’ve had enough time to identify what I don’t like.
 Yes, it’s my favourite city in the world, but that doesn’t mean that there aren’t a few things that make me mad.
 And some of them on a daily basis.

 In the YouTube video below I share the things that make living in London tough compared to life in America.
 One of the things I don’t mention is what the hard water has done to my hair.
 I know – sounds a bit odd.
-I’m not saying that America doesn’t have hard water, because it definitely does.
-But a lot of people and most industries use a water softener to try to tackle that problem.
 It seems like hard water is just sort of accepted her in London.
 So, although I don’t mention it in my video, a question I have seen surface in the ‘American Expats in London’ Facebook groups I belong to is often about this phenomenon for girls.
 Most popular is visa advice, but then there’s the more finite concerns like where to find certain products we like from the US, etc.

 This is what my hair looked like when I moved here…